 The following is a hard water measurement chart.
 Compare your water test results:

 OTHER AFFECTS OF HARD WATER, IRON AND MANGANESE

 Hard water scale can build-up inside hot water heaters insulating the temperature sensor inside the tank creating much extra work to bring the temperature up to the set level.
 This will reduce the life of your hot water heater and likely require early replacement.
 Some other affects of these contaminants include corrosion and scaling inside pipes, major staining throughout the home’s showers, bathtubs, and sinks and destruction of hot water heaters way ahead of their useful life.
-For more information on hard water, see https:/usgs.gov/edu/hardwater.
+For more information on hard water, see link at: https:/usgs.gov/edu/hardwater.

 WHAT A WATER SOFTENER REMOVES

 A water softener is effective in removing dissolved forms of iron & manganese and hardness minerals.
 To remove particulate iron or manganese, a cartridge filter with proper micron rating will be effective.
 Selecting the appropriate micron rating and style of filter can be determined by a water treatment professional based on water test results and other symptoms.

 For more information on Iron and Manganese in water, see our published articles in Water Technology Magazine at the following link: http://publications/.